jhucsf/fall2022/assign/assign02.md

 ### Milestone 2: assembly language `draw_pixel`, helper functions

-Goal is to fully implement the `draw_pixel` function, along with required helper functions.
+The goal of Milestone 2 is to fully implement the `draw_pixel` function, along with required helper functions.

 **Important**: your assembly language code should be a manual translation